liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

    An input value `maxl` :math:`\le 0`, gives the default value, 5.

-   This option is available only for the ARKSPBCG and ARKSPTFQMR linear solvers.
+   This option is available only for the ARKSPBCG, ARKSPTFQMR and ARKPCGlinear solvers.